Play Award

 It is in this spirit that we continue our relationship with renowned educator Professor Pasi Sahlberg, and present the Sydney Opera House Play Award.

-In 2024, the Sydney Opera House Play Award recipient was Avonvale Primary School, Western Australia.
+In 2025, the Sydney Opera House Play Award winner was Berrima Primary School.
+NSW.

 - The Play Award is open to any primary school in Australia.